 Generally, a price for a direct cremation on a funeral home GPL or website will include:

-What additional fees may I incur on a direct cremation?
+What additional fees may I incur with a direct cremation service package?

 Third-party fees are generally added to a direct cremation price.
-These include the costs for death certificates and, if necessary, a fee for a cremation permit or medical examiner.
+These include the costs for death certificates and, if necessary, a cremation permit or medical examiner fee.

 Other additional expenses could be: